 Take Action to Protect Your Loved Ones

 At Schneider Hammers, we have experience handling nursing home abuse.
 Regardless of whether you choose to escalate your concerns to the nursing home or regulators, you need legal action.
-Our team will investigate the abuse and take steps to hold the responsible parties liable.
+Our team of Atlanta personal injury lawyers will investigate the abuse and take steps to hold the responsible parties liable.
 Give us a call today to discuss your case.